Bili-Helper/.github/profile/README.md

-Sure, here's a more detailed version of the GitHub Organization Readme:

 ## Hi there 👋

 Welcome to **Pili-Helper**!
 We're a dedicated team passionate about creating and maintaining tools and services that enhance your ACGMN experience.
 Our repositories cover a range of functionalities, from live recording tools to manga readers and beyond.
 Here's a snapshot of what we offer: